 Keep all appointments with your doctor.
 Your blood pressure should be checked regularly.

-You should keep a headache diary by writing down when you have headaches and when you use sumatriptan nasal spray.
+You should keep a headache diary by writing down when you have headaches and when you use sumatriptan nasal products.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.